4ndio/coursera-get-and-clean-data-project/CodeBook.md

 ### Guide to create the tidy data file Description on how to create the tidy data file (1. download the data, ...)/

 Here are the steps taken in run_analysis.R to create the tidy data file:
-1. As described above, the origina. data is downloaded and combined.
+1. As described above, the original data is downloaded and combined.
-2. Using the list of features in features.txt, a list of all features containing the text "mean()" or "std()" is selected.
+2. Using the list of features in features.txt, a list of feature names containing either "mean()" or "std()" is created (to be used later in step 6).
-3. The names of the features are altered to make the names more descriptive according to the following string transformations:
+3. The feature names are altered to make the names more descriptive according to the following string transformations:
-  * mean -> Mean
+..* mean -> Mean
-  * std -> Std
+..* std -> Std
+..*  Acc -> Acceleration
+..*  Gyro -> AngularVelocity
+..*  Mag -> Magnitude
+..*  ^t -> Time (the ^ indicates beginning of feature name) ..*  ^f -> Frequency (the ^ indicates beginning of feature name) ..* BodyBody -> Body (the appearance of "BodyBody" instead of "Body" appears to be a mistake in the original data)
+4. the feature names are further cleaned by removing all parentheses and dashes.
+5. The activity names are transformed from strings to factors.
+6. The measurement data in X_all.txt is loaded, with only the columns (feature names) containing "mean()" or "std()" loaded.
+7.

 ### Cleaning of the data Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail